* For the text to voice option, on any page of the BCANDS website, simply highlight the text you wish to hear and click on the speaker icon!

-Indigenous and Northern Affairs Canada (INAC) is committed to improving assistance programs for people with disabilities within British Columbia’s First Nation communities.
+Indigenous Services Canada (ISC) is committed to improving assistance programs for people with disabilities within British Columbia’s First Nation communities.

-The PWD adjudication process determines which Social Assistance clients qualify for extended services based upon outlined PWD eligibility criteria.
+The PWD adjudication process determines if community members qualify for extended services based upon outlined PWD eligibility criteria.

 The BCANDS PWD Adjudication program performs detailed reviews on all PWD applications received to determine eligibility.
 Reviews are conducted in a comprehensive, fair and accurate manner to ensure that all persons who are eligible receive the PWD designation and extended benefits.